cantonini-syd/Active-Directory-Home-Lab/README.md

 # Active Directory Home Lab

 A multi-part home lab project documenting the design and deployment of a functional Active Directory environment from scratch.
-Built end-to-end on a single laptop using Oracle VirtualBox, the lab covers the core skills expected of an entry-level IT support or junior systems administrator role: identity management, Group Policy, file share permissions, networking, and PowerShell automation.
+Built end-to-end on a single laptop using Oracle VirtualBox, the lab covers the core skills including identity management, Group Policy, file share permissions, networking, and PowerShell automation.

 ## Lab Environment